Nyrus-Y/LogicRL/README.md

 _getout_ contains key, door and one enemy.
 _getoutplus_ has one more enemy.
-_bigfish_  contains one bigger fish and one smaller fish.
+_threefish_  contains one bigger fish and one smaller fish.
-_bigfishcolor_  contains one red fish and one green fish. agent need to avoid red fish and eat green fish.
+_threefishcolor_  contains one red fish and one green fish. agent need to avoid red fish and eat green fish.
 _loot_  contains 2 pairs of key and door.
 _lootcolor_  contains 2 pairs of key and door with different color than in loot.
 _lootplus_    contains 3 pairs of key and door.